XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/ledger-history/online-deletion.md

 The `rippled` server stores [ledger history](ledger-history.html) in its _ledger store_.
 This data accumulates over time.

-Inside the ledger store, ledger data is "de-duplicated": data that doesn't change from version to version is only stored once.
+Inside the ledger store, ledger data is "de-duplicated".
+In other words, data that doesn't change from version to version is only stored once.
 The records themselves in the ledger store do not indicate which ledger version(s) contain them; part of the work of online deletion is identifying which records are only used by outdated ledger versions.
 This process is time consuming and affects the disk I/O and application cache, so it is not feasible to delete old data on every ledger close.

 ## Online Deletion Behavior